catsmells/obee/naming-rules.md

 - The scheme is to make things efficient and logical.
 - The scheme is to make it unreadable to apes that can't fucking read.

 Here, I'm going to make it easier on you fellas.
 May open a wiki later.
-For even more convolution, I'm going to call the names "tits".
+For even more convolution, I'm going to call the names "Rocks".
 Short, easy-to-remember, and not in the slightest sense dirty or offensive.

-## Tit Definitions
+## Rock Definitions

 **OBEERTX**: Version control.